Crimson Desert: How to Clear Desert Fragment – Puzzle Guide

 Instant deliveryNo spam, unsubscribe anytime

-Step 4: Reactivate the teleporter and continue to Cradle of Truth
+Step 4: Continue toward the Cradle of Truth

-After the puzzle, reactivate the Sky Gate teleporter and use the restored path to continue toward Cradle of Truth.
-This follow-up section is lighter on puzzle logic and heavier on movement.
-The route uses the same floating-fragment layout that makes the zone look intimidating at first, but by now the progression is straightforward: cross the platforms cleanly, use your mobility tools where prompted, and treat each jump like a setup rather than a sprint.
+With Desert Fragment restored, the zone goes back to being a route segment and the path onward opens toward the Cradle of Truth.
+This follow-up stretch is lighter on puzzle logic and heavier on movement across the floating-fragment layout that makes the area look intimidating at first.
+By now the progression is straightforward: cross the platforms cleanly and use your mobility where the game prompts it.

 • Re-center the camera before longer jumps between fragments.